gebes/GebesScriptKotlin/README.md

 # GebesScript
  Simple Script Language with Kotlin as Interpreter

- Current version: 1.3

  ## HelloWorld Example
- There a tons of examples in the ./scripts/ folder too
+ There a tons of examples in the ./scripts/ folder you can look at.
+Here a basic one
  ```
  main
   println